cloudfoundry-incubator/kubecf/doc/kube/kind.md

 ## Attention

-After starting a cluster it is necessary to retrieve the path of the kubernetes configuration file from KinD.
+After starting a cluster, it is necessary to retrieve the path of the kubernetes configuration file from KinD.

 The necessary command is: